Connected Lines Helping Creative People

 Motif

-Acanthus Leaf
+Acanthus Leaf - Conventionalized leaf.

 Ornamentation

-Carving - cutting or chipping shapes or design.
+Carving - Cutting or chipping the surface of wood to create a shape or design.

-Fluting - carved or molded vertical channels.
+Fluting - Carved or molded vertical channels.

-Fretwork - decorative carving or openwork with interlacing lines.
+Fretwork - Decorative carving or openwork with interlacing lines.

 Proportion

-Graceful and delicate
+Slender - Graceful and delicate dimensions.

 Underbracing